-Click here for a library card application.
+Click HERE for a library card registration form.
 Take the completed form to your local library to obtain your library card!

 A library card for the Library System of Lancaster County may be used at any public library that is a member of the Library System of Lancaster County.

 Borrowing privileges may be suspended for the failure to return overdue books, failure to pay overdue fines, or failure to pay for lost or damaged materials.

 Library patrons are responsible for notifying the library about the change of address within 30 days.

 Lost or stolen library cards can be replaced for $1.00.